Revised January 20, 2003

 Foster and Glocester municipal governments authorized the creation of the task force in November 1987, and the Glocester town Treasurer acts as the fiduciary agent.
 CAST is not required by the Dept. of Mental Health and Retardation, and Hospitals, the funding agency, to be reviewed by or receive approval of the municipal government.
 It is expected however, that the Coordinator seek consultation from the fiscal agent to assure sound fiscal management.

 The membership shall be no less than 10 and no more than 45.
 Anyone meeting the membership criterion who is interested in the mission may be candidate for one of the open membership slots.
-(See attached Membership Slot List) They must give theft name, affiliation, address, phone number and other contact information to the Coordinator.
+(See attached Membership Slot List) They must give their name, affiliation, address, phone number and other contact information to the Coordinator.
 They must then attend three consecutive meetings.
-At the end of the third meeting, if they are still interested in membership, the Coordinator will, under the guidance of the. membership, decide to fill the vacant slot.
+At the end of the third meeting, if they are still interested in membership, the Coordinator will, under the guidance of the membership, decide to fill the vacant slot.

 Members may be removed from the CAST membership if they miss 3 consecutive meetings without notifying the Coordinator or Chair.
 Inactive status will be evaluated on an individual basis by the Coordinator and Chair.
 Recommendations will be made to the active membership for a vote.
 Voting privileges will be extended to the active membership only.
 Active status will resume after attending two consecutive meetings.